 Situated in Alberta’s magnificent Jasper National Park, a UNESCO World Heritage site, the Fairmont Jasper Park Lodge opened in June 1922, with the golf course opening soon after.
 Stanley Thompson, Canada’s master golf course architect, displayed some of the finest work of his career with the design.

-Today, this award-winning Alberta golf course remains one of the “must play” courses in Canada and is open to the Fairmont Jasper Park Lodge guests.
+Today, this award-winning Alberta golf course remains one of Canada’s “must play” courses and is open to the Fairmont Jasper Park Lodge guests.
 While on the course, keep an eye out for wildlife: elk and bear sightings are common for players.

 11. Fairmont Le Chateau Montebello (1930) Quebec City, Quebec, Canada